shikherjaiswal/Sms-Spam-Detection/README.md

 This Project was aimed to apply various Machine learning Technique and find out which classifier is best in detecting Sms Spam.

-#Classifier Used For Detecting Spam Are :
+# Classifier Used For Detecting Spam Are :
 1- Naiye Bayes
 2- K- Nearest Neighbours
 3- Random Forest
 4- Support Vector Machine

+# Report
+Refer Report.pdf for results , and code section for exact implimentation of code.

 # Authors :
 Shikhar Jaiswal